-Additionally, now that I’ve thought you how to be extremely rude, I will teach you how to politely interrupt someone.
-I would strongly advise you to choose some of the options below if possible.
-I don’t wanna be responsible for anyone’s black eye, ok?
+Additionally, now that I’ve taught you how to be extremely rude, I will teach you how to politely interrupt someone.
+I would strongly advise you to choose some options below if possible.
+Because I don’t want to be responsible for anyone’s black eye, ok?

 Just talk over the other person with an apologetic phrase like: